enchanter5525/CUIWebApplication/README.md

 # CUIWebApplication
-Program to create a web chat client using python, PHP and backend database.
+Program to create a web chat client using python, PHP and MySQL database.